TaraKhodaei/TopicContml/README.md

 > ```
 > python topiccontml.py -e -f loci_birds -m 3 -nl 14 -nb 1000 -al 1 -show
 > ```
+> As you noticed, in each locus, we merge the words from the same location (using 3 first letters) and then apply LDA.
 >
 > * **Unaligned Dataset:**
 > ```